Pig in a Poke

 Pig in a Poke is a 1977 Australian series about a Melbourne doctor who moves to Redfern.
 There was a 1974 one-off drama, and a subsequent series of five episodes in 1977.

+It stars Paul Mason as a doctor who buys a medical practice sight unseen and Justine Saunders as his receptionist and nurse.
+The first episode explored domestic violence and the need for women's refuges.
+Other episodes look at Greek family traditions, transvestites and the way laws are applied differently for blacks and whites.